 Idea #12: Promote Your Content

-Articles, guides, and how-to’s all have a lifespan of their own.
+Articles, guides, and how-tos all have a lifespan of their own.
 How you manage that content during that lifespan ultimately determines what sort of traffic you get out of them.
 If you want to generate more traffic and commercial roofing leads for your business, try taking your best content resources and harnessing them as advertising tools.

-There are so many ways to advertise and promote your content!
+There are so many ways to advertise and promote your content

 - Share them as downloadable e-books on & off your website

-- Promote the content in Facebook
+- Promote the content on Facebook

 - Create Instagram stories

-- Share them with an industry publication
+- Could you share them with an industry publication?

 Idea #13: Hunt the No’s